timroster/get-started-java-icp/README.md

 3. Click on the **Fork** button at the top right of the page

+4. Be sure to copy the URL to this newly forked project.

 This will create a copy of the application in your GitHub account for you to be able to modify

-## Accessing the IBM Cloud Private Hosted Trial
+## Accessing the IBM Cloud demo instance

-For this lab, we will be borrowing from an existing tutorial from the IBM Cloud Garage team.
+For this lab, we will be borrowing from an existing tutorial from the IBM Cloud Garage.
 The tutorial and many like it can be found at https://www.ibm.com/cloud/garage/dte/tutorial/set-jenkins-pipeline-continuously-integrate-and-deliver-kubernetes-deployments-ibm-cloud?task=3.

 1. Go to [this IBM Cloud Garage tutorial](https://www.ibm.com/cloud/garage/dte/tutorial/set-jenkins-pipeline-continuously-integrate-and-deliver-kubernetes-deployments-ibm-cloud?task=3)